Tweed Landcare

 This project applied eDNA as an innovative method for detecting the Border Ranges Lined Fern.
 EnviroDNA developed a targeted qPCR assay specifically designed to detect the species during its cryptic gametophyte stage.

-Many plants, including the Border Ranges Lined Fern, have two life stages: sporophyte and gametophyte.
+Many ferns, including the Border Ranges Lined Fern, have two life stages: sporophyte and gametophyte.
 Sporophyte refers to the mature leafy plant, and gametophyte means the microscopic stage that produces gametes (eggs and sperm).

 Using this assay, the fern DNA could be analysed without needing to see the actual plant.
-Samples were collected by the Tweed Landcare group using eDNA samples that were swabbed from suitable habitats including andesite boulders.
+Samples were collected from andesite boulders with and without sporophytes in suitable habitats using standard methodology.

 Results